0x22B8/myBirthdayApp/README.md

 # myBirthdayApp
-How many day t my birthday?
+How many until your birthday?